What mentions does Altmetric track?

 Altmetric can only extract valid citations from Wikipedia.
 Any other format will not be collected by Altmetric and will not appear on your details page.

-How to I add or edit a citation?
+How do I add or edit a citation?

 The process for adding a new citation has been updated to be easier to use and faster.
-To add or replace a citation in a Wikipedia article, you can click the "edit" button on any subheading.
+There are multiple ways to add or edit citations.
+One way is to click the "edit" button on any subheading.
 Then put your cursor to the end of the sentence or paragraph that is relevant to your research.

 You will then be prompted to enter the details of your citation.
 Simply add the URL, DOI, or PMID for your research output and click "Generate".